yykamei/block-merge-based-on-time/README.md

 This tool supports blocking merges based on regional holidays.
 For example, February 11th is "National Foundation Day" in Japan, you can block merges on such a holiday via `prohibited-days-dates` with `H:Japan`.
-In addition, you can also block merges on the day before the regional holiday with `BH:Japan`.
+In addition, you can also block on the day before the regional holiday with `BH:Japan`.

 Block Merge Based on Time supports **232** regions, taking advantage of Google Calendar API, and the data is updated periodically.